 You can make a very simple Google Apps workflow with existing tools, but you’ll quickly grow out of this as the number of requests grows and as you want to have more control over the process.

-Here are five options to make your own workflow for Google Apps.
+Here are the 5 options to make your own workflow for Google Apps

 Gmail is ubiquitous for communication and collaboration.
 However, most of us unknowingly also use Gmail to trigger workflows in Google Apps.
 For example, a travel expense approval email is sent to a manager with a templatized spreadsheet attached.
 The manager approves it and forwards it to the finance team for processing.